BAAPPS/Playground/SwiftUI_Learning/Challenge_day_09/SplashEdit/README.md

 * Leverages Swift’s enums with associated values for clean modal data passing.
 * Simplifies modal management to a single state property.
 * Easily extensible for new modal types.

+---

+## What I Would Do Differently

+Initially, I intended to implement **offline-first functionality** using **SwiftData** so users could view and edit photos without a network connection.
+However, as I focused on integrating Supabase for user auth, cloud syncing, and real-time features, offline support was unintentionally sidelined.

+### Reflection

+In hindsight, building an offline-capable app requires **planning for local-first architecture from day one** — not as a post-launch enhancement.
+While Supabase added powerful cloud functionality, it also introduced tight coupling to network availability, which limited offline usability.

+### Moving Forward

+In future projects, I’ll make offline support a **foundational requirement**, not an afterthought.
+This means:

+* Prioritizing **local persistence** and designing sync logic around **network reachability**
+* Using tools like **SwiftData** or **Realm** to store user edits and metadata locally
+* Syncing to the cloud only when a connection is available, with **conflict resolution strategies** in place

+This taught me that **user experience doesn’t stop at feature parity** — reliability and responsiveness offline are just as critical.